-Our strategic management group (SMG), operational management group (OMG) and audit and risk committee (ARC) are our governing bodies that focus on audit quality.
+Our strategic management group (SMG) and the operational management group (OMG) are our governing bodies that focus on audit quality.
 They establish, promote, support and monitor the quality of our engagements, along with our compliance with:

 - the AUASB standards

 - relevant ethical requirements

 - other applicable legal and regulatory requirements.